Vocal Stimming in Students with Autism

 Sensory Overload

-Sensory overload (too much sensory input) can cause children and teens with autism to stim more.
-They might use vocal stims to try to self-regulate.
+Sensory overload (too much sensory input) can cause students to use vocal stims to try to self-regulate their central nervous system.

 Anxiety

-If a child is anxious about an activity they know they are about to do, or anxious about going to a specific place in their community (for example, a doctor's appointment), they might produce more vocalizations in an attempt to self-soothe.
+When an autistic child is anxious about an activity which is going to happen, a task they need to do, or a place they need to go in school or in their community, they might produce frequent vocalizations in an attempt to self-soothe.

 Concentration

-In order to concentrate on an activity and tune out distractions such as background noise, a person might make repetitive sounds or perseverate on verbal words or phrases.
+In order to concentrate on an activity and tune out distractions such as background noise, some students with autism might make repetitive sounds or perseverate on verbal words or phrases.

 Need for stimulation

-A child might also stim vocally if they are seeking more auditory or oral sensory input.
+An autistic child or teen might stim vocally if they are seeking more auditory or oral sensory input.

 Excitement

-A child might begin to stim vocally when they are excited by an activity, or in anticipation of an activity or event they enjoy.
+A student in your autism classroom might stim vocally when they are excited by an activity, or in anticipation of an activity or event they enjoy.

-If your child, teen or young adult is not self-regulating, calming, or soothing themselves by making repeated noises or saying inappropriate words and phrases (including using bad language), then they’re not really stimming.
+If your students with autism is not calming, or soothing themselves by making repeated noises or saying inappropriate words and phrases (including using bad language), then they’re most likely not really stimming.
 They could be using Echolalia which is common in children with delayed language.
 Or they could be doing it deliberately to seek attention, or a reaction from parents, teachers, or peers.

-If the sounds or language your child, teen or young adult with autism are using are causing distress and agitation to them (and you know they’re going to become over-stimulated, or it’s upsetting and distressing others, setting some boundaries is important.
-I have written a set of Statements for Verbal Behavior Boundaries which you can use (and adapt as needed) to make clear to the person you're caring for what you will and won’t do in response to their verbal behaviors.
+If the sounds or language your students with autism are using are causing distress and agitation to them, they’re becoming over-stimulated, or their stims are upsetting and distressing others, setting some behavior boundaries is important.
+This set of Statements for Verbal Behavior Boundaries can be used (or adapted) to help you clarify for a student what you will and won’t do in response to their verbal behaviors.

 Should you stop an autistic child from stimming?